simonscmap/cmap-node-api/utility/distributed-datasets.md

 ## Query-to-Database-Target

-The `queryToDatabaseTarget` module exports a single function `getCandidateList`, which takes as its only parameter the query in question, and returns an object describing the resulting set of viable database targets.
+Tiihe `queryToDatabaseTarget` module exports a single function `getCandidateList`, which takes as its only parameter the query in question, and returns an object describing the resulting set of viable database targets.
 The object includes:
 - `commandType`: a string indicating whether the query is a sproc or a custom query (`sproc` | `custom`)
 - `priorityTargetType`: a string indicating whether the query should run on-prem or on cluster (`cluster` | `prem`)
 - `candidateLocations`: the array of viable server names (e.g. `["ranier", "cluster]`)